fpetitjean/HDP/README.md

-# Hierarchical Dirichlet Processes for conditional distribution estimation
+# Hierarchical Dirichlet Processes (HDP) for conditional distribution estimation
 This package offers an accurate parameter estimation technique for Bayesian Network classifiers.
 It uses a Hierarchical Dirichlet Process to estimate the parameters (using a collapsed Gibbs sampler).
 Note that the package is built in a generic way such that it can estimate any conditional probability distributions over categorical variables.

 More information available at http://www.francois-petitjean.com/Research/